mudl0rd/mudl0rd/README.md

 ## What do you do?

  * **I am petty enough to do things for myself, my way.
-No matter how wrong the way is to do.**
+No matter how wrong its done.**
  * *Experimenting* with things like:
    - Compression.
    - Audio DSP/synthesis.